-The Fund applies ESG controversy screening criteria to identify and exclude companies that do not adhere to international norms and conventions.
+The Fund applies ESG Controversy screening criteria to identify and exclude companies that do not adhere to international norms and conventions such as:

-The implementation of these exclusions is quarterly and is based on any investee company being directly involved in very severe and ongoing controversies in relation to its operations, products and services.
-In practice, this means that all investee companies that form part of the Index are expected to be aligned with these minimum safeguards, not only the sustainable investments.
+- OECD Guidelines for Multinational Enterprises; and - the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight Fundamental conventions identified in the Declaration of the International Labour Organisation ("ILO") on Fundamental Principles and Rights at Work. - The implementation of these exclusions takes place quarterly and is based on any investee company being directly involved in very severe and ongoing controversies in relation to its operations, products and services. - In practice, this means that all investee companies that form part of the Index are aligned with these minimum safeguards, not only the sustainable investments.